-Oakland fire: what we know about the victims
+Warehouse fire: What we know about the victims

 The company released a statement on Gomez-Hall's death on its Facebook page:

-"Counterpoint is devastated over the loss of our co-worker and dear friend Nick Gomez-hall due to the Oakland Ghost Ship fire," it reads.
+"Counterpoint is devastated over the loss of our co-worker and dear friend Nick Gomez-Hall due to the Oakland Ghost Ship fire," it reads.
 "From the second Nick started at Counterpoint, he became part of our family.
 Whether he was recommending new music to listen to (and it was always so good), regaling us with tales of the bowling alley, offering his beloved truck for a ride if anyone needed it, or sharing his much appreciated opinions about a book jacket or manuscript, he made everyone feel like they were his friend.
-He was kind, considerate, hilarious...
+He was kind, considerate, hilarious. ...
 In short, he was an essential part of our team.

 Many more victims

-The fire also claimed the lives of Donna Kellogg, 32, and Travis Hough, 35, both of Oakland; and Sara Hoda, 30, of Walnut Creek, California.
+The fire also claimed the life of Travis Hough, 35, of Oakland.
 CNN is pursuing additional information on the other victims.